 In a previous essay, we discussed the benefits of applying for and maintaining multiple merchant accounts.
 Multiple MID’s provide business owners with several advantages when it comes to payment processing.
-Having multiple merchant accounts can be the difference between successfully running an online high-risk business or absolute total failure should the one and only merchant account a business has get shut down.
+Having multiple merchant accounts can be the difference between successfully running an online high-risk business or absolute total failure should the one and only merchant account a business has to process payments get shut down.
 Having multiple applications for merchant accounts will not hurt your chances of approval.
 In fact, if done properly and with clear intent, your business will greatly benefit from this experience.
-Learn why having multiple payments processors and intelligently routing transactions to the payment processor of your choice is of utmost importance for your high-risk business success.
+Learn why having multiple payment processors and intelligently routing transactions to the payment processor of your choice is of utmost importance for your high-risk business success.

 What’s the Big Deal with having Multiple Merchant Accounts?

 In brief, these benefits are numerous.
 Multiple applications for merchant accounts enable businesses to accept and distribute chargebacks among numerous accounts.
 Multiple MID’s also enable you to avoid the penalties incurred with monthly processing caps.
 Having a secure payment gateway with an account manager allows businesses to intelligently route transactions to the payment service provider of their choice.
 With no limit to the number of credit card transactions you can process each month, your revenue is maximized and your high-risk business exposure is mitigated.

 Additionally, there are other benefits of having multiple applications for merchant accounts in play.
 Run transactions through multiple payment providers, all through one secure payment gateway.